geertw/yii2-translatable-url-rule/README.md

 The current language is determined by the `Yii::$app->language` parameter.
 The value of this parameter is used to create and to parse URLs.

 This extension does **not** set the current language parameter.
-There are excellent plugins for that, like [codemix/yii2-localeurls](https://github.com/codemix/yii2-localeurls).
+Use [codemix/yii2-localeurls](https://github.com/codemix/yii2-localeurls) for that.

 Installation
 ------------